Award Winning Photographer - Gill Fry

 My husband, Ian, often comes out with me and together we shoot photos of the stars, aurora or just lay on our back and look at the stars and satellites.
-I also go out with my "Aurora Buddy", Debbie Nolte.
 We have all been out hunting auroras now for years.

 My Aurora Australis hunting led me to a desire to see Aurora Borealis.
-So Ian and I planned a trip to Scandanavia in 2015 to capture the "northern lights".
+So Ian and I planned a trip to Scandinavia in 2015 to capture the "northern lights".

 My Dad was then 95.
 I told him I was going to take a picture of the northern lights for him.
 He replied "Don't just take one!"
 Unfortunately my Dad never got to see my photos of the northern lights as he passed away before we went on our trip.
 We did see the most amazing displays of the aurora and who knows...maybe he had a hand in that.
 I like to think he got to see it too.
 And I didn't take just one photo.
 I took hundreds.
 I dedicate them all to him.